scheduleonce/developer-center/docs/Webhooks/managing-webhook-subscriptions.md

 next:
   description: ''
 ---
-## Managing webhook subscriptions via the API
+## Managing Webhook Subscriptions via the API

 The Webhook API allows you to create, retrieve, and delete your webhook subscriptions.